gistailab/gistailab.github.io/uop/index.md

 ---
-title: "04 Learning to Place Unseen Objects Stably using a Large-scale Simulation"
+title: "Learning to Place Unseen Objects Stably using a Large-scale Simulation"
 ---
 <br>
 <head>